Turn breathwork into a reliable

 We recommend pursed-lip breathing.

-allows a longer exhale channel by creating positive pressure in the airways, which helps keep them open longer, removes trapped air, and relieves shortness of breath.
+It allows a longer exhale channel by creating positive pressure in the airways, which helps keep them open longer, removes trapped air, and relieves shortness of breath.

 This technique involves inhaling slowly through the nose and exhaling slowly through the mouth with puckered lips, making the exhalation last twice as long as the inhalation